 - The economic downturn within the EU has reduced energy consumption, thereby indirectly reducing carbon emissions and making the price of carbon – and hence, the price of coal power – lower (see Emissions trading).

-- In 2011 and 2012, a few new coal plants went online that had been planned and constructed many years before the nuclear decision.
+- At present, a few new coal plants are going online that had been planned and constructed several years before the nuclear decision.

 Plans for new coal plants

 Just a few years ago, Germany’s biggest four energy firms planned to build more than 30 new coal plants, but their current plans are much more modest.
 A number of projects have been abandoned for various reasons ranging from tremendous local protests to difficulties in procuring water rights and – most of all – a reassessment of profitability in light of the boom in renewables.
-At present, ten hard coal power plants and four brown coal power plants are still on the drawing board, but they will mostly be needed to replace old plants that are being decommissioned.
+By 2015, coal power capacity (both hard coal and brown coal) is expected to increase in Germany by nearly 9 gigawatts, but these plants will increasingly face a lower capacity factor as renewables offset more and more medium load and baseload power supply.
+Furthermore, no coal plants have been planned since the nuclear phaseout of 2011, while several on the drawing board at the time have since been abandoned.

 CCS not an option for coal power